crazyyy/wp-framework/wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 Always back up before any upgrade.
 Especially .htaccess, wp-config.php and the plugin folder.
 This way you can easily roll back.

 == Screenshots ==
-1. After activation, if SSL was detected, you can enable SSL.
-2. View your configuration on the settings page.
-3. Mixed content scan.

-== Frequently asked questions ==
-* Really Simple SSL maintains an extensive knowledge-base at https://www.really-simple-ssl.com.
+1. Easily migrate your website to SSL with one click
+2. Improve security with Really Simple SSL.
+Fully guided and documented.